software-mansion/TypeGPU/apps/typegpu-docs/src/content/docs/blog/troubleshooting.md

 There are some cases when it is more complicated and requires some manual configuration.
 This post will guide you through the process of enabling WebGPU on your devices.

-## WebGPU in Safari on iOS
+## Safari on iOS
-Despite what the [docs](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API#browser_compatibility) tell us, there is a way to enable WebGPU in safari on iOS.
+Despite what the [docs](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API#browser_compatibility) tell us, there is a way to enable WebGPU in Safari on iOS.
-This will serve as a quick guide on how to enable the feature on your iPhone.

 To enable WebGPU go to:
 ```